 The Teacher Keys Effectiveness System is designed for use with all teachers of record, grades Pre-K through 12, who are full-time or part-time.
-For this purpose, teachers of record are educators who are responsible for a specified portion of a student's learning within a course aligned to performance measures.
+Teachers of record are educators who are responsible for a specified portion of a student's learning within a course aligned to performance measures.